 - Book a private rental with Centro Nautico Lario and you’ll take to the waters of Lake Como as captain of your own boat.
 The easy-to-operate boats are perfect for sightseeing along the shoreline and stopping off for swims and lakeside lunches.

 - Nowhere else in the world will you find a cable car quite like Funivia Malcesine Monte Baldo.
-It’s got revolving cabins so you can check out panoramic views of Lake Garda as you climb Mount Baldo to 1,800 metres above sea level.
+It’s got lots of cabins for rent so you can check out panoramic views of Lake Garda as you climb Mount Baldo to 1,800 metres above sea level.

 The Italian Lakes is a destination that specialises in water-themed days out.
 From taking a leisurely lake cruise to sailing your own boat, learning to kitesurf or canyoning on river rapids, the natural landscape is perfect for watery outdoor pursuits.
 But you don’t have to get wet if you don’t want to: hikes and bike rides through mountain valleys or countryside meadows are also yours for the taking.
 If you’d rather soak up the alpine scenery without breaking a sweat, you can tour the region by hire car or on the back of a motorbike, stopping off to picnic as you go.
 And if it’s the foodie appeal of the region that has you salivating for a holiday in the lakes, sign up for a tour of the olive oil farms or wineries scattered across the area, or simply schedule in plenty of long, leisurely lunches.